 Each year, REI supports non-profit organizations that help people experience and restore the outdoors through its locally driven grants program.
 In 2010, the company provided $3.7 million of grant support to non-profits nationwide, including 12 organizations in Washington, D.C.
 Examples of these organizations include Appalachian Trail Conservancy, Friends of Rock Creek's Environment (FORCE), Occoquan Watertrail League (OWL) and Potomac Conservancy.

 The new store will join REI’s other Washington, D.C. locations in Bailey's Crossroads, Va., Columbia, Md., Fairfax, Va. and Rockville, Md.
-REI operates 114 retail stores nationwide and two online stores – rei.com and REI-OUTLET.com – in addition to manufacturing its own award-winning REI brand and Novara bike products.
+REI operates 114 retail stores nationwide and two online stores – rei.com and REI.com/rei-garage – in addition to manufacturing its own award-winning REI brand and Novara bike products.

 The company will recruit approximately 50 people for the new store who share a passion for the outdoors and a commitment to providing quality customer service.
 Hiring will occur three months prior to the opening and employment information will be available at rei.jobs.

 Although it operates as a consumer cooperative, anyone may shop at REI.
 Members pay a one-time $20 fee and receive a share in the company’s profits through an annual member refund based on their purchases.
 Earlier this year, more than $80 million in annual refunds was distributed to more than 3.9 million active members based on the co-op’s 2009 sales.
 REI members also receive discounts on gear rentals, REI Adventures trips and REI Outdoor School classes.